usernayeem/meter-per-second/README.md

    ```bash
    git push -u origin my-branch
    ```

+   Replace 'my-branch` with the branch name that you created.

 8. **Submit a Pull Request**:
    - Navigate to your forked repository on GitHub.